graceebc9/agent_intentions/README.md

 This subdirectory contains all code and data related to the generation of the Helpful Harmless (HHH) dataset and subsequent testing.

+### `/UII`

+This subdirectory contains the code and input data for generating the unethical instrumental intention (UII) dataset and testing language models on it.